HpropHeap Predicates

 An essential aspect of Separation Logic is that all heap predicates defined and used in practice are built using a few basic combinators.
 In other words, except for the definition of the combinators themselves, we will never define a custom heap predicate directly as a function of the state.

-The hempty predicate, usually written \[], characterizes an empty state.
+The hempty predicate, usually written \[], characterizes an empty heap.

 Definition hempty : hprop :=